ux3d/animation2gltf2/README.md

 # Generate glTF 2.0 content

 gen2gltf2 is a command line tool for generating glTF 2.0 content.
-For now, a basic animation rotation and translation can be generated.
+An animation rotation and translation can be generated.

-Usage: `gen2gltf2.exe [-o rotation -t 2.0 -a y -d cw -e 2.0 -b false]`
+Usage: `gen2gltf2.exe [-o rotation -d 2.0 -x 0.0 -y 1.0 -z 0.0 -b false]`

 `-o rotation` Default operation `rotation`.
 Set `translation` as another operation.
-`-t 2.0` Default duration of 2 seconds for the complete animation.
+`-d 2.0` Default duration of 2 seconds for the complete animation.
-`-a y` Default rotation or translation axis.
-Set `x` or `z` for other axis.
+`-x 0.0` Rotation x-axis or end position of translation.
-`-d cw` Default clockwise rotation.
-Set `ccw` for opposite direction.
-Only for `rotation` operation.
+`-y 1.0` Rotation y-axis or end position of translation.
-`-e 2.0` End target value.
-Only for `translation` operation.
+`-z 0.0` Rotation z-axis or end position of translation.
-`-b false` Bounce between end value.
-Only for `translation` operation.
+`-b false` Bounce start and end position.

 ## Software Requirements